Advanced General Dentistry

 Rotations

-This rotation is separate from the day and night call schedules; however, the AEGD/GPR resident will be expected to handle dental emergencies that arise while on this rotation.
-This rotation runs for one week in the UMMC Adult Emergency Department.
-It begins typically at 6 p.m. and ends at 12 a.m.
-Each resident is expected to work five evening shifts per week.
-During this rotation, the resident will gain experience in triage, management of minor trauma, focused physical examination and history taking, and participate in various clinical experiences.
+This rotation coincides with the first week of night call responsibility.
+The resident will handle dental emergencies that arise while during this rotation, which runs for one week in the UMMC Adult Emergency Department.
+It begins typically at 6p.m. and ends at 12 a.m. with each resident working five evenings per week.
+The rotation also assists the resident in becoming familiar with the emergency department's logistics.

-The Children's Hospital dental service rotation is designed to enhance the AEGD resident's knowledge of specified topics related to dentistry for children by providing both clinical and didactic training in a hospital setting.
-Its purpose is to provide both primary and specialized oral health care for infants and children through adolescence with special emphasis on the treatment of children with special health care needs.
-The AEGD resident along with the faculty attending will provide direct patient care for those ambulatory pediatric patients referred to this dental service.
-These patients may be referred due to medical, physical or emotional compromises that deem it necessary for them to be treated in this environment.
-The resident also will be afforded the opportunity to provide emergency treatment to pediatric patients.
+The Children's Hospital dental rotation is designed to enhance the resident's knowledge of dentistry for children by providing clinical training in an outpatient setting.
+It's purpose is to provide oral health care for children with special health care needs.
+The resident also may be afforded the opportunity to provide emergency treatment to pediatric patients.